Silas Silvius Njiru

 Silas Silvius Njiru (10 October 1928 - 28 April 2020) was a Kenyan Roman Catholic prelate who served as the Bishop of the Roman Catholic Diocese of Meru from 1976 until his age-related retirement in 2004.
 Before that, from 1975 until 1976, he was an Auxiliary Bishop of Meru Diocese, deputizing Bishop Lorenzo Bessone who died in 1976.
-Bishop Njiru died on 28 April 2020 in Rivoli, Italy from complications of COVID-19.
+Bishop Emeritus Njiru died on 28 April 2020 in Rivoli, Italy from complications of COVID-19.
 He was 91 years old.

 Early life

 He was born on 10 October 1928 at Kevote, Kenya in the Diocese of Meru.
 He studied philosophy and theology before he was ordained a priest in 1955.

 Priest

 On 17 December 1955, he was ordained a priest of Meru Diocese, Kenya.
 He served in that capacity until 2 October 1975.

 Bishop

 On 2 October 1975, Pope Paul VI appointed him Auxiliary Bishop of Meru Diocese.
 He was concurrently named Titular Bishop of Maturba.
 He was consecrated on 1 January 1976 at Meru Stadium, in Meru, Diocese of Meru.
 The Principal Consecrator was Cardinal Maurice Michael Otunga, Archbishop of Nairobi assisted by Bishop Lorenzo Bessone, Bishop of Meru and Bishop Caesar Gatimu, Bishop of Nyeri.

 Following the death of Bishop Lorenzo Bessone on 7 April 1976, The Holly Father, appointed Bishop Silas Silvius Njiru to succeed him as the Ordinary for Meru Diocese on 9 December 1976.
 He served there until he retired on 18 March 2004, having attained the retirement age of 75 years, the previous October.